The Boiler @ Howard Road

 - Craft and draft beer: What pairs well with sumptuous seafood boil?
 A cold mug (or two or three) of good beer.
 The Boiler offers an assortment of craft and draft beer including Stone IPA, one of the best-selling IPAs in the world for its gorgeous blend of tropical, citrusy, and piney flavors and aromas.

-The 7 Best Seafood Restaurants in Singapore
+7 Best Seafood Restaurants in Singapore (2023) to Drool over

 MENU: There’s more to love on The Boiler’s menu than just mouthwatering seafood boil.
 The menu is generally inspired by Louisiana soul food where you will find starters such as spicy wings, jumbo crab cakes (paired with kimchi remoulade for an Asian touch), and fried oysters.
-It also has a touch of Asian influence—teriyaki chicken karaage don with onsen egg and miso-dijon salmon in its mains selection.
+It also has a touch of Asian influence—teriyaki chicken karaage don with onsen egg and miso-dijon salmon in its main selection.
 They also offer an assortment of pasta, salad, and desserts.

 - Bombdiggity Bag with Sauce of the Month (sharing for 4, S$159)